asabogal/asabogal.github.io/_posts/2019-02-17-javascript_execution_context.markdown

 ///GLOBAL EXECUTION///
 ```

 What remains to be executed in function a is the console.log(“a”).
-So the engines logs “a” and function a is fully executed.
+So the engine logs “a” and function a is fully executed.
 It gets removed from the stack and the engine is left with the global execution only.
-Since there is nothing else to execute in the global environment, the global execution context gets removed from the stack, and all our code is fully executed and complete.
+Since there is nothing else to execute in the global environment, the global execution context gets removed from the stack and all our code is fully executed and complete.

 Our answer then should be: